1 - Bananas

 Simple swap: We all fancy a sweet treat now and again, but it might just surprise you what tasty treats you can rustle up with more natural ingredients.
 Why not prove you’re a dab hand in the kitchen and try out these Cinnamon and Chia Seed Energy Balls.
 Combining fibre rich-dates, nuts and seeds they’re a guilt-free pleasure!

 8 – Wine

 Although you may assume your glass of wine won’t be hindering your toilet success, it could be!
 Initially, alcohol, much like caffeine can irritate the lining of our digestive tract (which can contribute to more frequent toilet trips), but drinking a larger amount, or more often could block us up.
 Alcohol is a known diuretic and can make us pretty dehydrated depending on how much we drink.
 Dehydration is often one of the main contributing factors when it comes to constipation.

 Another consideration when it comes to alcohol is the effect it can have on your liver.
 A sluggish gut is often related to a sluggish liver and drinking too much is a common risk factor!
 Aim to assess the health of your liver by reading my blog on this topic; determine what you’re doing right and where there’s some room for improvement!

-Simple swap: Take the load off your liver and support your digestive system instead with some tangy Molkosan.
-Rich in L+ lactic acid, dilute this in tall glass of water and drink daily to help support your digestive tract.
+Simple swap: Take the load off your liver and support your digestive system with some tangy Molkosan.
+Rich in L+ lactic acid, dilute this in a tall glass of water and drink daily to help support your digestive tract.